 \subsubsection{Cross-scale Information Aggregation Module (CIAM)}

-Due to the difference in model structure, it is inevitable that the learned features are redundant.
+Due to the difference in model structure, the learned features are inevitably redundant.
 Meanwhile, with limited computing resources, we hope that the model will pay more attention to features with higher priority.
-So CIAM is designed to efficiently combine RIFU, its role is to extract more potentially effective information, mine deep image features, and make full use of information from different scales to observe image features.
+So CIAM is designed to efficiently combine RIFU, which role is to extract more potentially effective information, mine deep image features, and make full use of information from different scales to observe image features.

 In terms of network architecture design, simply combining RIFU in series is not conducive to gradient flow and collecting contextual information at different spatial locations.
-To solve this problem, we innovatively use two different scale spaces for feature transformation in the middle of the module.
-Among them, one is the original space, whose feature map size has the same resolution as the input, and the other is the large space after deconvolution operation.
+To solve this problem, we innovatively use two different scale-spaces for feature transformation in the middle of the module.
+Among them, one is the original space, whose feature map size has the same resolution as the input, and the other is the large space after the deconvolution operation.
 The receptive field of the transformed embedding is very large and can be used to guide the feature transformation in the original feature map.
 The process can be defined as